-Reflecting his commitment to democracy and human rights, Tajbakhsh was the Open Society (Soros) Foundation’s representative in Iran, where he directed several initiatives aimed at strengthening civil society.
+Reflecting his commitment to democracy and human rights, Tajbakhsh was the Open Society (Soros) Foundation’s representative in Iran in the 2000s, where he directed several initiatives aimed at strengthening civil society.
 He supported projects that enhanced women’s rights and expanded the role of NGOs in public health, freedom of information, and human rights law.
 As part of his interest in connecting theory to practice, Dr. Tajbakhsh was academic advisor to the innovative OSI international policy fellowship program hosted by Central European University (CEU), Budapest to support rising civic leaders from Muslim-majority countries.

 Tajbakhsh was among the pro-democracy activists arrested and detained by the Iranian government during the Green Movement protests in 2009.
 After several years under house arrest, he was one of the five Iranian-American dual citizens whose release was negotiated under the Iran nuclear deal signed in 2016 by the Obama Administration.
 He was profiled in 2019 in The New York Review of Books where he also published an essay about his experience in Evin Prison.
 In 2019 he interviewed on PBS national TV about academic freedom in the Middle East.
 He was a signatory to the A Letter on Justice and Open Debate published in Harper's Magazine, in July 2020.

 His recent publications include: “What Are Iranians Dreaming about Today?
 Reflections on the Islamic Revolution at 40” (2019); “Authoritarian State Building through Political Decentralization and Local Government Law” (2019); “Who Wants What from Iran Now?
 The Post-Nuclear Deal U.S. Policy Debate” (2018); “Hind Swaraj: Reading Gandhi’s Critique of Modernity in Tehran”(2018).
 He is the author of two books, The Promise of the City (University of California Press 2001), and Social Capital: Trust, Democracy and Development (Tehran 2005).
-He co-edited the book City Diplomacy: The role of local governments in conflict prevention, peace-building, post-conflict reconstruction (2008 The Hague).
-Tajbakhsh has also published essays on politics, culture and cinema in Iran and India.
+He co-edited the book City Diplomacy: The role of local governments in conflict prevention, peace-building, post-conflict reconstruction (The Hague, 2008).